murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Campaign Starting Guide.md

 - [ ] Choose your race and apply any bonuses to the ability scores
 - [ ] Choose the Skill proficiencies associated with your class
 - [ ] Think of your Background and choose the proficiencies you gain from it
-- [ ] Select your starting gear as stated on your class's options
+- [ ] Select your starting gear as stated on your class's options.
+If you want to switch a piece of gear out for something equivalent, that's fine (so you can switch out a Light Armour for different Light Armour, Martial Weapon for a different Martial Weapon, etc)
 - [ ] For your Hit Points: first level is as provided in your class description.
 For level 2 you gain the average amount of Hit Points.
 For your classes this is:
 	- Druid, Warlock: 5+Con modifier
 	- Ranger: 6+Con modifier